 Guy Nicholson is editor and publisher of Catalogue 18, an annual collection of golf landscape art and photography.

-Next, check out these hilarious golf jokes that are better than a hole-in-one!
+Now that you know where to find these hidden gem golf courses, check out 10 hilarious golf jokes that are better than a hole-in-one.